Alabama Gov. Kay Ivey Orders Agencies to Defy Biden's Vax Mandate

 The governor added: “I am adamantly opposed to federal mandates related to the covid-19 vaccine and adamantly opposed to state mandates related to the covid-19 vaccine, plain and simple.
 As long as I am your governor, the state of Alabama will not force anyone to take a covid-19 vaccine.
 Through today’s order, the state of Alabama is making our position on this issue crystal clear.
 A state law in response to President Biden is not enough.
 The courts are where this will be resolved.
 Today is one step in this fight, but certainly not the last.”

-The federal vaccine mandate will order private companies with over 100 employees to implement required vaccinations or weekly testing for employees.
+The federal vaccine mandate will order private companies with over 100 employees to implement required vaccinations or weekly testing for employees by December 8.

+On Thursday, Florida Gov. Ron DeSantis (R) announced that he will call state lawmakers back for a special session to add “protections” in relation to Biden’s vaccine mandate.

+“What we are going to be doing, in addition to mounting aggressive legal challenges to federal mandates, we are also going to be taking legislative action to add protections for people in the state of Florida.
+And that’s something that cannot wait until the regular legislative session next year,” DeSantis said at the time.

 .